5 Ways Men Can Reduce Skin Cancer Risk

 Preventing premature aging isn’t the only reason you should protect your skin from the sun.
 Men have an increased risk of developing skin cancer and need to take precautions with their skin.

 How can you reduce your risk of developing skin cancer?
-Here is what every man needs to know:
+Here are three things every man needs to know:

 - Men have a higher risk of developing skin cancer due to a combination of biological and behavioral factors.